SamTay/blog.dev/README.md

 LAMP MVC Application

+05/22/14 Skipped the daily update yesterday, went to happy hour instead.
+Yesterday was a good day and I finished all basic CRUD functionality.
+Thomas gave me a few things to work on such as config.xml and using session/observer pattern to recognize if user is admin or not.
+I'm still a bit unclear on that.

+Today I set up config.xml and created Config class to handle parsing xml.
+I really wanted to come up with some sort of function that is easy to use like get(key), which would then search through the XML structure recursively for that key.
+Or get(type,key), etc., since keys aren't unique and I might need db->username or admin->username.
+It proved difficult, simply because I'm not used to using SimpleXMLElement and SimpleXMLIterator objects.
+I think I would need either that iterator or the RecursiveIteratorIterator to traverse through the xml, but I decided I was wasting too much time on it and instead just created a basic function to retrieve config information.
+I also began using the Registry class today to store important messages for the user.
+If registry->var('msg') exists, it is displayed in a nice looking alert box on the next loaded screen (for example, successfully creating/udpating/deleting a post).
+I then added a dismissable option, and Jay suggested a fadeout.
+I used a bit of jQuery from the internet for the fadeout, and Brian suggested the slideUp.
+The slideUp is pretty, and gives the website a more sleek feel.
+Other than that, I've been reading about the observer pattern but haven't implemented it yet.
+I'll need to learn a bit more about login/session stuff.
+Tomorrow I will work on setting up a user login, and how to use session with observer pattern.
+To do next:

+1. Login/Session/Observer jazz
+2. Homepage includes N posts -> create pretty pagination to get the next N posts
+3. Search function
+4. Have buttons in the create/update forms for users to easily add HTML styling, without actually typing HTML.

 05/20/14 Currently working on Create.
 Got everything working on the backend, then fucked it all up when styling it.
 Going to work from home tonight.
 Questions for Thomas:

 1. Why I need a list model?